Twinklebear/Twinklebear.github.io/_posts/2016-01-02-distributed-rendering-with-rust-and-mio.md

 ## Scalability Cap

-As a result of the block based work decomposition we chose in the beginning we're also limited in how many threads we can take advantage of.
+As a result of the block based work decomposition we chose in the beginning we're limited on how many threads we can take advantage of.
 For the 400x304 Cornell box example we have 1900 8x8 blocks to render, if we have more than 1900 cores available we can't take advantage of them as we simply have no work to assign them.
 An easy fix here would be to detect this case and have the master